kimiarezaei/Heart-Rate-features/README.md

 # Heart Rate (HR) Signal Features

-This repository provides code for extracting time-domain and frequency-domain features from heart rate signals for further HRV analysis.
+This repository contains code for extracting time-domain and frequency-domain features from heart rate signals, facilitating further heart rate variability (HRV) analysis.
+A sample ECG signal is used in the Jupyter Notebook to demonstrate the entire process, including preprocessing, peak detection, and heart rate calculation, with visualizations to enhance understanding.
+Finally, features are extracted from segments of the heart rate signal, providing a comprehensive workflow for HRV feature extraction.

-If you find this code useful, please consider citing the paper.
+The affectiveness of used featues are investigated through machine learning methods in below paper, so if you find this code useful, please consider citing the paper.

 [**Assessing the Effectiveness of Heart Rate Variability as A Diagnostic Tool for Brain Injuries in Infants**](https://ieeexplore.ieee.org/abstract/document/10782021)

 ## Extracted Features